prestsoftware/prest/docs/src/privacy/index.rst

 --------------------------------------------

-Standard Internet log data such as the city and country where the web session originated, operating system, web browser, date and session duration.
+Standard Internet log data such as the city and country where the web session originated, the user's operating system, web browser, session duration and date.
 If you download files from this website (including Prest itself) then the website also gathers and stores your IP address and the names of the files that you downloaded.